No Fee Unless You Win

 Just because an employer does not carry workers’ comp insurance does not mean that they aren’t responsible for creating a safe and healthy workplace and for compensating employees for work-related accidents, illnesses, and injuries.
 These types of cases can be time-consuming and difficult, but it is important to fight for your rights and protect yourself and your family.

 The Law Offices of Aaron Allison is not intimidated by tough cases that require complex scientific knowledge.
 Clean room litigation has become a prominent part of our personal injury and workers’ compensation practice.
-Hazardous chemicals used in the production of these chips have resulted in a high number of birth defects of children of clean room workers.
-Our law firm resides in a major center for semiconductor computer chip manufacturing, and Austin workers comp lawyer Aaron Allison has the experience in pursuing these complex claims.
+Hazardous chemicals used in the production of these chips have resulted in a high number of birth defects in children of clean room workers.
+Our law firm resides in a major center for semiconductor computer chip manufacturing, and Austin workers’ comp lawyer Aaron Allison has the experience in pursuing these complex claims.

-As an experienced work injury lawyer in Austin, we have successfully handled cases against some of Texas’s biggest businesses, including H-E-B, Lowe’s, Home Depot and several major healthcare facilities.
-Since 1978, our law firm has provided honest and competent legal counsel to the injured workers of Austin, and our Austin workers’ compensation team has the experience and resources necessary to work to meet your needs.
-Contact us today for a free consultation.
+As an experienced work injury lawyer in Austin, The Law Offices of Aaron Allison have successfully handled cases against some of Texas’s biggest businesses, including H-E-B, Lowe’s, Home Depot, and several major healthcare facilities.
+Since 1978, our law firm has provided honest and competent legal counsel to the injured workers of Austin.
+Our Austin workers’ compensation team has the experience and resources to address your case effectively.
+Contact us today at 512-886-8434 for a free consultation.

 When you are injured at work or contract an occupational illness, you should immediately report this to your employer.
 After your work injury or illness is reported, you will visit an approved healthcare professional, start the workers’ compensation claim process, file your claim, receive your benefits and, hopefully, return to work.
 Having an experienced Austin workers’ compensation law firm by your side right from the beginning can often make a significant difference in the outcome of your claim.